Holiday rentals in Aberaeron

 Four-legged friends are welcome in Aberaeron.
 Choose from more than 10 cottage rentals for guests traveling with pets.

-• Are there family-friendly cottage rentals in Aberaeron?
+• Are there family-friendly house rentals in Aberaeron?

-Aberaeron has more than 10 family-friendly cottage rentals.
+Aberaeron has more than 10 family-friendly house rentals.
 Amenities on the property may include high chairs, travel cribs, or strollers.

 • Do boutique hotel rentals in Aberaeron have free parking?